-Risk Characterization: EPA applies a margin of exposure approach to calculate potential human health risks of new chemicals.
-A benchmark (acceptable) margin of exposure is derived by applying uncertainty factors for the following types of extrapolations: intra-species extrapolation (UF_H = 10 to account for variation in sensitivity among the human population), inter-species extrapolation ($UF_A = 10$ to account for extrapolating from experimental animals to humans) and LOAEL-to-NOAEL extrapolation (UF_L = 10 to account for using a LOAEL when a NOAEL is not available).
-Hence, in the New Chemicals Program, a benchmark MOE is typically 100 and 1,000 when NOAELs and LOAELs, respectively, are used to identify hazard.
-When allometric scaling or pharmacokinetic modeling is used to derive an effect level, the UF_H may be reduced to 3, for a benchmark MOE of 30.
+Risk Characterization: EPA applies a margin of exposure approach to calculate potential human health risks of significant new use of a chemical substance.
+A benchmark (acceptable) margin of exposure is derived by applying uncertainty factors for the following types of extrapolations: intra-species extrapolation (UFH = 10 to account for variation in sensitivity among the human population), inter-species extrapolation ( $UF_A = 10$ to account for extrapolating from experimental animals to humans) and LOAEL-to-NOAEL extrapolation (UFL = 10 to account for using a LOAEL when a NOAEL is not available).
+Hence, in the New Chemicals Program, a benchmark MOE is typically 100 and 1000 when NOAELs and LOAELs, respectively, are used to identify hazard.
+When allometric scaling or pharmacokinetic modeling is used to derive an effect level, the UFH may be reduced to 3, for a benchmark MOE of 30.
 The benchmark MOE is used to compare to the MOE calculated by comparing the toxicity NOAEL or LOAEL to the estimated exposure concentrations.
-When the calculated MOE is equal to or exceeds the benchmark MOE, the new chemical substance is not likely to present an unreasonable risk.
-EPA assesses risks to workers considering engineering controls described in the PMN but in the absence of personal protective equipment (PPE), such as gloves and respirators.
+When the calculated MOE is equal to or exceeds the benchmark MOE, the significant new use of a chemical substance is not likely to present an unreasonable risk.
+EPA assesses risks to workers considering engineering controls described in the PMN but in the absence of personal protective equipment (PPE) such as gloves and respirators.
 If risks are preliminarily identified, EPA then considers whether the risks would be mitigated by the use of PPE (e.g., impervious gloves, respirator).

-Risks to human health for the new chemical substances were evaluated using the points of departure (i.e., NOAEL) described above.
-Irritation hazards to workers via inhalation and dermal contact were identified based on pH.
+Risks to human health for the new chemical substances were evaluated using the route-specific effect levels (i.e., NOAEL and LOAEC) as described above.
+Risks were not identified for workers via inhalation exposure because exposure was expected to be negligible.
+Irritation hazards to workers via dermal contact were identified based on structural information and analogue data.
 Risks for these endpoints were not quantified due to a lack of dose-response for these hazards.
-However, exposures can be mitigated by the use of appropriate personal protective equipment (PPE), including (impervious gloves, eye protection, and respiratory protection).
-EPA expects that employers will require and workers will use appropriate PPE consistent with the Safety Data Sheet prepared by the new chemical submitter, in a manner adequate to protect them.
-Risks to workers from release of carbon disulfide were not evaluated because generation of carbon disulfide is expected only via oral exposure and oral exposure is not expected for workers.
+However, exposures can be mitigated by the use of appropriate personal protective equipment (PPE), including impervious gloves and eye protection.
+EPA expects that employers will require and that workers will use appropriate PPE consistent with the Safety Data Sheet prepared by the new chemical submitter, in a manner adequate to protect them.